Understanding, Managing Risks of On-Farm Crop Storage

 For some types of commodities, such as apples and pears and other tree fruits, stock-throughput coverage is sometimes written.
 This is an open-risk, all-peril coverage that is applicable to perishable and non-perishable commodities, when they are being shipped or stored, then shipped again.
 When it fits the particular crop situation, combining stock throughput with equipment breakdown coverage ensures sufficient protection for the grower.

 Growers today are a risk-averse group despite the fact that agriculture is an inherently risky business, subject to forces they can’t control – from nature’s ebbs and flows to marketplace fluctuations.

 By putting the right insurance protections in place, farmers will be able to offset some of the issues they may encounter with on-site storage of their crops.
 Better yet is to embrace best practices in risk protection – starting with putting their crops into storage properly to begin with.
 For more on this topic, read 8 Tips For Long-Term Grain Storage.

-Tracy Hawker and Joshua Smart are with Hub International’s agribusiness practice.
+By Tracy Hawker and Joshua Smart, Hub International’s agribusiness practice.